 Dry Loop is still available depending on WHERE you live.
 But they have lots of services and they come in different packages and price points-AND you can even get 14.95 internet service, if you also have the phone service.
 But right NOW, they’re offering all High Speed Internet packages at reduced rates.
-And in some cases no annual contract, so you get the first 6 or 12 months at the reduced price.
+And in some cases no annual contract, so you get the first 6 months at a reduced price.

 1. ATT DSL Internet ONLY (dry)